NYUFRE/FRE_Platform/README.md

 After clone the FRE_Platform repo from Github, create the virtualenv directory in FRE_Platform
 ```
 python -m venv venv

+You may need to use to python3 instead of python, please run python -V to verify your version.
 ```
 Activate the virtual env
 ```
 .\venv\Scripts\activate

+If you are using MAC computer, using

+source venv/bin/activate

 ```
 Install the required packages (Do not use Python 3.9 as a few packages are not compatiable)
 ```